 Anterior Hip Surgery (Direct Anterior and Direct Lateral)

-As Chief of Adult Reconstructive Surgery at the Mount Sinai Beth Israel in New York, Dr. Steven F. Harwin is a world-class orthopedist specializing in total hip replacement.
+Dr. Steven F. Harwin is a world-class orthopedist specializing in total hip replacement.
 Dr. Harwin utilizes minimally invasive surgery techniques and procedures such as the direct anterior approach and the direct anterior-lateral approach.

 Hip Replacement Surgery for Arthritis